-Portfolio II measures its returns against a custom composite benchmark composed of each asset classes' market index benchmark, weighted by the long-term policy allocations.
-The investment performance objective of Portfolio II is to exceed the return of the custom benchmark on a rolling three-year period while secondarily preserving participant capital.
-The total return (net of fees) of Portfolio II for the year ended June 30, 2022 was (11.30%) compared to (10.96%) for the custom benchmark.
+Portfolio II measures its returns against a custom composite benchmark composed of each asset class's market index benchmark, weighted by the long-term policy allocations.
+The investment performance objective of Portfolio II is to exceed the return of the custom benchmark over rolling three-year periods while secondarily preserving participant capital.
+The total return (net of fees) of Portfolio II for the year ended June 30, 2023, was 7.78% compared to 6.78% for the custom benchmark.

-Portfolio II is constructed to achieve a compound annualized total expected rate of return over the long term of approximately 6.00% and to experience less volatility than Portfolio I by allocating a greater weight to fixed-income investments than equity investments.
+Portfolio II is constructed to achieve a compound annualized total expected rate of return over the long term of approximately 6.00% and to experience less volatility than Portfolio I by allocating a greater weight to fixed-income investments than to equity investments.